 Season of the Witch- a blend of Apples and Leaves.
 All the fresh goodness of B&BW’s Leaves with added tart apples.
 The more I try L3 Waxy Wonders’ apple blends, the more I become a convert.

 Stardust- Lunar Eclipse, Fairy Dust, Cotton Candy Frosting- lemon orange, bergamont, raspberry, oak moss and vanilla with pomegranate, citrus, berry sugar and vanilla.
 There’s a lot going on with this scent.
-It’s that smell one gets when removing the lid of a big glass hard candy jar, mixed fruit and sugar crystals with powdery white sugar dust from the bottom of the bowl.
-A bright and happy melt I enjoyed.
+It’s that smell one gets when removing the glass lid of a big hard candy jar, mixed fruit and sugar crystals with powdery white sugar dust from the bottom of the bowl.

 L3WW only opens for custom bags a few times a year, I’m grateful to take advantage of them when I did and plan to again, if possible, for some Fall blends.
 Loving the majority, I’d rate this a successful custom blending experience.
 What fragrance are you showing the love to today?